multiscale/muscle3/docs/source/coupling.rst

    :alt: component1's O_I port connects to component2's S port, and
          component2's O_I port connects back to component1's S port, both inside a single shared timeline.

+If Component 1 and Component 2 don't take equal-sized steps, they run at a different pace, and by the definition of a timeline, that means they don't actually run on the same one: say Component 1's ``O_I``/``S`` ports live on timeline 1, and Component 2's live on a different timeline 2.
+Since a conduit only ever connects ports on the same timeline, wiring them directly together does not work, we need something in between that can talk to each of them on their own timeline.
+A **timeline bridge** does exactly that: it has two ``O_I``/``S`` port pairs of its own, one that lives on timeline 1 and connects to Component 1, and another that lives on timeline 2 and connects to Component 2 the same way, bridging the two timelines by owning a subtimeline on each side.

 .. note::